Sejal1109/Sejal1109/README.md

 # Hello there, I am Sejal 👋

 I am Sejal or you can call me Sej, a recent graduate from Ontario Tech University with a degree in Computer Science!
-I am looking to launch my career in tech and mentorship to help me succeed!
+I am looking to launch my career in tech and get mentorship to help me succeed!

 ### Things im curious about right now🤔
 - Enhancing my Web Development skills!
 I have recently taken to youtube🤓 to teach myself React as its one of the most in-demand web dev languages currently!
 I am slowly working towards building a personal portfilio website 👩‍💻